Kung Fu and breathing

 - During the maximal efforts

-- Even simply moving in the space
+- Even simply moving

 This is completely normal and takes place in the most disparate ways:

 - Through emotional variations (fear, insecurity, etc.)

 - Due to an improper method of concentration

 A note by Master Kongling – When I say that our Kung Fu is available to everyone but it is not for everyone, I exactly refer to this kind of topics, which, although not excessively complicated, require an effort that not everyone is willing to do: work on yourself.
 In this course, it must be clear that we do not aim in any way to entertain or to provide quick tricks.
 Here (in relation to 6 Dragons Kung Fu), we aim for the highest possible level and to reach it you need to follow a specific path.

 In this lesson, we have seen what does it means to connect breath and movement: in the next, we will see specifically the various types of breathing of 6 Dragons Kung Fu.

 - Breathing exercises – Some useful exercise to learn to breath better

 - A breathing exercise to develop the 6DKF’s muscle chain – A starting point to work with the muscle chain

 Author: Master KonglingFounder of 6 Dragons Kung Fu.